Thebuilderekes/next-dashboard/README.md

 ### Route groups

 We can change this with Route Groups.
 Create a new folder called /(overview) inside the dashboard folder.
 Then, move your `loading.tsx` and `page.tsx` files inside the folder:

+# Streaming

+Streaming allows us to load content in small chunks so that trying to loading the whole content does not cause us to slow our website.
+This can be done in 2 ways

+- using the `loading.tsx` component
+- using `<suspense>`

+Using suspense we can create a boundary by wrapping whatever compnent we want to laod within a `<suspense>` element.

+### loading trick

+If you want multiple compnents to load at the same time, first put all the component into parent component and then wrap parent component in a `<suspense>`.